The 4% rule

 Tested on the JSE

 The average performance of the Johannesburg Stock Exchange (JSE) was 10.1% in the past 18 years, yielding a sweet dividend of 2.8%.
-If linear growth is assumed at 12.9% and the draw down is 4%, your capital should grow to R38.81 million (Projected line on graph).
+If linear growth is assumed at 12.9% and the drawdown is 4%, your capital should grow to R38.81 million (Projected line on the graph).
 This is well above inflation.
-Even if you incorporated the erratic growth of the actual JSE, you still come out on top with a capital amount of R38.85 million (Actual line on graph):
+Even if you incorporated the erratic growth of the actual JSE, you still come out on top with a capital amount of R38.85 million (Actual line on the graph):

 It almost looks planned how well the actual and projected lines join up in the end.

 Instead of investing in the JSE, you could decide to invest in another market like the New York Stock Exchange (NYSE).
 Your average performance would then have been 7.55% with a dividend of about 2.5%.
 The 7.55% accounts for 3.67% growth and an average of 3.88% that the rand has weakened against the dollar.

 Again, if linear growth is assumed at 10.05% and the drawdown is 4%, your capital should still grow to R22.64 million (Projected line on the graph), which is above inflation.
 It is marginally below the growth of the JSE though.
 Even if you incorporated the erratic growth of the actual NYSE, you still come out on top with a capital amount of R31.8 million (Actual line on the graph):

 The reality is that at the age of 65, your investment horizon is still on average about 20 years.
 Be careful of going into cash products when you retire since this can deteriorate your capital faster than Zuma can achieve junk status.
 Cash products are typically earning 8% on your retirement capital.
 Inflation of 5.7% will catch you sooner than later if you draw down 4%.